Classic Meatballs With Tomato Sauce

 Spaghetti with meatballs and marinara sauce, is considered an American family favorite.
 Many think this well-known favorite is Italian, but it isn’t.
-Italy has its own version of meatballs, but they are called “polpettes” but they are not served with pasta.
-Unlike most American meatballs, polpettes are typically made from turkey or fish and are much similar to the size.
-In my house homemade meatballs with tomato sauce is a staple, and the pasta is totally optional.
+Italy has its version of meatballs, but they are called “polpettes” but they are not served with pasta.
+Unlike most American meatballs, polpettes are typically made from turkey or fish and are much similar in size.
+In my house, homemade meatballs with tomato sauce are a staple, and the pasta is optional.

-Italian immigrants who came to America in the early 1900’s began making meatballs because meat was cheap.
-Sauce was added later and started with what was called “sailor sauce“.
+Italian immigrants who came to America in the early 1900s began making meatballs because meat was cheap.
+The sauce was added later and started with what was called “sailor sauce“.
 This basic marinara sauce came from Naples and is derived from the Italian word “marinara“, meaning “sailor“.
 Spaghetti, one of the only Italian ingredients available in the States at that time, came last.
 And people soon began eating everything all together.

 - Denmark = “frikadeller“

 - Russia “koteleti”